 top of page

-Somatic Experiencing: Trauma Therapy in Richmond, VA
+SE Trauma Therapy With Licensed Professionals in Richmond, VA

 The lasting effects of trauma can be overwhelming, frustrating, and limiting.
 At Seeking Depth to Recovery in Richmond, VA we are committed to helping you heal from traumatic experiences and feel safe in your body again.
 Somatic Experiencing offers a unique body-centered approach to healing that goes beyond traditional talk therapy.
 Along with EMDR, IFS, and other non-traditional therapy modalities, somatic therapy provides hope for those grappling with emotional trauma, chronic pain, PTSD, and other mental health challenges.